-The College has a team of professionals trained to assist you with all of the processes involved in utilizing your Veterans Administration and/or other service-related benefits pertaining to education.
+The College has a team of professionals trained to assist you with your Veterans Administration and/or other service-related benefits pertaining to education.
 Spring Hill accepts all forms of active military and veterans education benefits and is proud to be an approved participant in the VA's Yellow Ribbon Program for those electing to use the Post-9/11 GI Bill benefit.